tommyettinger/textratypist/README.md

 of mouse tracking, new in 0.7.0, such as how Link only responds to a click on a range of text.

 You may want to create `TypingLabel`s even where you don't need the typing effect, because `TextraLabel` doesn't handle any effects.
-You can call `skipToTheEnd()` on a TypingLabel or (in 0.7.0 and up) some other classes to allow a TypingLabel to be used for still text with effects.
+You can call `skipToTheEnd()` on a TypingLabel or (in 0.7.0 and up) on some other classes to allow a TypingLabel to be used for still text with effects.

 ## And now, it's got style!